 Results

 Performance evaluation on CAMELYON17 is shown in Table 5.
-In the CAMELYON17 testing dataset comprising 500 cases, an ensemble approach was used to combine the predictions made by four trained Random Forest classifiers.
-This ensemble model, called RF-Ensemble, utilized the majority voting principle to make the final prediction.
+In the CAMELYON17 testing dataset, which consists of 500 cases, an ensemble approach was used to combine the predictions made by four trained random forest classifiers.
+This ensemble model, called RF-Ensemble, utilized a majority voting principle to make the final prediction.
 In the event of a tie, the higher metastases category was chosen.
-The results of the proposed ensemble approach were compared with other published approaches on the same dataset, and it achieved a Cohen's kappa score of 0.91.
+The results of the proposed ensemble approach were compared with other published approaches on the same dataset.
+RF-Ensemble achieved a Cohen's kappa score of 0.91.

 In Khened et al. (2021), 212 samples from DigestPath-2019 were used to test the proposed approach against other methods.
 Among the methods compared, the proposed method achieved a Dice score of 0.78.
 This score measures the similarity between two sets of data, such as segmenting an image into foregrounds and backgrounds.
 An overlap of 1 indicates a perfect match between two sets, and a match of 0 indicates there is no overlap at all.
 The dice score is calculated by dividing twice the overlap between two sets by the sum of their sizes.
 A higher Dice score indicates better segmentation accuracy (Table 6).

 Table 7 provides a comparison between the proposed approach and other methods on the PAIP-2019 dataset.
 A total of two tasks were included in this dataset.
 In Task 1, the Jaccard index was used to evaluate the performance of liver cancer segmentation, and in Task 2, the combination of absolute accuracy and the Jaccard index was used to estimate viable tumor burden for each case in the test set.
 Participants in Task 1 used deep learning methods, but with different CNN architectures.
 For Task 2, participants used deep learning-based methods for segmenting the whole tumor.
-Comparatively to deep learning-based methods, the proposed convex hull-based method performed well.
+Compared to deep learning-based methods, the proposed convex hull-based method performed well.
 In image segmentation, algorithm performance is commonly evaluated by comparing predicted results with ground truth results.

 Discussion and Conclusion

-For the segmentation and downstream analysis of WSI images, the article presents an automated end-to-end deep learning framework.
-By divide-and-conquer strategy, large images are divided into smaller patches, which are then classified at the pixel-level using an ensemble of FCNs.
+For the segmentation and downstream analysis of WSIs, the article presents an automated end-to-end deep learning framework.
+By using a divide-and-conquer strategy, large images were divided into smaller patches, which are then classified at the pixel-level using an ensemble of FCNs.
 Based on publicly available histopathology image analysis challenges, the proposed framework achieved state-of-the-art results.
 Among the advantages of the proposed method is its superior segmentation performance using an ensemble approach, as well as its ability to generate uncertainty maps for better pathologists' interpretation.

 Contextual Transformer Networks for Visual Recognition